benresonance-star/Task-Checker/specification.md

 > - **Unique Task Identification**: Ensure all tasks are managed using a composite key of `projectId + instanceId + taskId` to prevent conflicts when the same task ID exists across multiple projects.
 > - Add a visual **high-saturation focus ring (4px)** and pulsing effect for tasks with multiple active users.
 > - Implement a **Drag & Drop** reorganization system for the "My Session" sidebar using `dnd-kit`.
+> - **Session Reliability**: Use a filtered `getValidActionSet` helper to ensure the "My Session" counter and sidebar only display existing tasks.
 > - Use atomic dot-notation updates for presence state to prevent race conditions.
 > - **Completed Task Feedback**: Style active completed tasks with a green pulse and **thumbs up** icon; style deactivated completed tasks with a soft, translucent green.
 >